 - Identify a business with a low cash barrier to entry.
 Depending on your education, experience, and skillset, there are many professions that don’t take much in the way of cash to get started.
 For example, someone with a background in graphic design can get off the ground with the computer equipment she already has.
 A carpenter may be able to get started using tools he already owns; he’ll get the cash to purchase building materials from a project deposit.
 Retail businesses, on the other hand, tend to require quite a bit of capital, as do manufacturing businesses that require expensive machinery.

 - Learn to wear many hats.
 If your business is going to be successful and grow over the long term, you’re eventually going to want to have other people perform certain job functions.
 Accounting or marketing are tasks that experts can do more efficiently and effectively than you can.
 In the beginning, however, you can save money by doing some of these things yourself.
-Keeping your own books or learning to use social media to promote your business are all valid options when you’re first getting started.
+Keeping your own books or learning to use social media to promote your business are all valid options when you’re first getting started with limited funds.

 - Put the power of networking to work for you.
 Your first customers are likely to be friends, family, and those that are more or less inside of your circle of influence.
 Learn to establish a strong rapport with those first customers.
 It’s those early customers that can become some of the strongest brand evangelists for your business.
 Connect with related businesses that aren’t direct competitors, and establish partnerships where you can send customers to them and they to you.